 I took Cas for his walk this morning and it was deliciously cool outside.
 I think we are supposed to have 90-something degree temperatures today, but at least it cooled down during the night more than it has been.

 I have been reading some more on stress, obesity, etc. and how it is all related.
 For those with PTSD, they often have a raised "fight and flight" reflex, but they can also have what they call "learned helplessness."
-I see this at times in my daughter, but I see it very strongly in myself.
+I see this very strongly in myself.
 It is the idea that if we feel we are not in control of a situation (whatever is creating stress), we learn to cope with it and don't try to get away from it, so it is still allowing stress to be a constant in our lives.
 I have done this in so many ways.
 The idea is we won't accept opportunities to help ourselves because we don't really believe it will work.
 We have to break ourselves out of that mentality.
 I am doing that in many ways -- yoga is part of it.
 But I often find myself lapsing back into the paralyzed, helpless feeling and kind of figuring life is never really going to change.
 I have to confront those feelings and the resulting behavior.
 I can change.
 I can become an active person.
 I can learn to keep a clean and tidy home.
 I can learn to enjoy getting out and being social.
 I am a person of value who deserves to find a man who loves me as I am.
 Etc., etc.